-Q: Does the App Firewall work with other NetScaler features?
+Q: Does the Web App Firewall work with other Citrix ADC features?

-Q: How is the payload processed by the App Firewall and the other NetScaler features?
+Q: How is the payload processed by the Web App Firewall and the other Citrix ADC features?

-A diagram showing details of the L7 packet flow in a NetScaler appliance is available in the Processing Order of Features section at Getting Started topic.
+A diagram showing details of the L7 packet flow in a Citrix ADC appliance is available in the Processing Order of Features section.

-Q: What is the recommended workflow for App Firewall deployment?
+Q: What is the recommended workflow for Web App Firewall deployment?

-Now that you know the advantages of using the state-of-the-art security protections of the NetScaler App Firewall, you might want to collect additional information that can help you design the optimal solution for your security needs.
+Now that you know the advantages of using the state-of-the-art security protections of the Citrix Web App Firewall, you might want to collect additional information that can help you design the optimal solution for your security needs.
 Citrix recommends that you do the following:

 Know your environment: Knowing your environment will help you to identify the best security protection solution (signatures, security checks, or both) for your needs.
 Before you begin configuration, you should gather the following information.